Former AT&T Chairman John deButts Dead At 71

 DeButts served as president of Illinois Bell Telephone Co. and later as executive vice president and then vice chairman of AT&T. He served as chairman and chief executive of the company from April 1972 until his retirement in February 1979, when he was succeeded by Charles Brown.
 Brown retired earlier this year.

-According to AT&T, during deButts’ tenure the assets of the Bell System rose nearly 65 percent, earnings steadily increased and service problems of the early 1970s were overcome.
+According to AT&T, during deButts’ tenure the assets of the Bell System rose nearly 65 percent, earnings steadily increased and the service problems of the early 1970s were overcome.

 DeButts was born April 10, 1915, in Greensboro, N.C., and graduated from Virginia Military Institute in 1936 with a bachelor’s degree in electrical engineering.